acostad/ResearchDocumentation/README.md

 # ResearchDocumentation
-Documentation about my research program
+Documentation about the research program of Prof. Darin Acosta